wso2/choreo-samples/shopify-customers-to-mailchimp-subscribers/readme.md

-Use template (Shopify New Customers to Mailchimp Subscribers) to add new Shopify customers as subscribers in Mailchimp.
+# Shopify New Customers to Mailchimp Subscribers
 ## Use case
-At the execution of this template, all the new customers in Shopify within a particular day will be added to your Mailchimp subscriber list(audience) as new members(contacts).
+At the execution of this sample, all the new customers in Shopify within a particular day will be added to your Mailchimp subscriber list(audience) as new members(contacts).

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/shopify_customers_to_mailchimp_subscribers <newProjectName>`
 * Shopify account
 * Mailchimp account